-“Precision Segmentation” – Finding buyers in the digital age
+“Precision Segmentation” – Finding Buyers in the Digital Age

 Why do precision segmentation at all?

 A lot is also about messaging to allow organic traffic to your web assets to filter themselves in or out.
-Which means, if they’re not interested, they won’t even show up on your radar screen and you don’t have to waste time with them.
+Which means, if they’re not interested, they won’t even show up on your radar screen, and you don’t have to waste time with them.

 What is different about precision segmentation in digital marketing?

-So, say hi to precision segmentation in digital marketing along deep firmographic, demographic, and psychographic dimensions using machine learning techniques and deep analysis of CRM data, as well as a wealth of online, behavioral data.
-Much of that didn’t exist a few years ago and so much of the needed know-how is still tribal knowledge shared among innovative practitioners.
+So, say hi to precision segmentation in digital marketing along deep firmographic, demographic, and psychographic dimensions using machine learning techniques and in-depth analysis of CRM data, as well as a wealth of online, behavioral data.
+Much of that didn’t exist a few years ago, and so much of the needed know-how is still tribal knowledge shared among innovative practitioners.
 So, here is a summary of our practitioner experience in segmenting markets in the new age with a focus on leveraging these new approaches to create more high-quality pipeline and lower the costs of doing so.

 A few illustrative examples of how segmentation can be more precise: